 Most of us touch our smartphones more than anything else.
 In fact, research has shown that the average user wakes up their screen nearly 100 times a day.
 And there are similarly depressing statistics that suggest that most of us look at our phones more than we look at our partners.
 Romantic, huh?

 Don’t worry though.
-All you need to do is follow our simple step-by-step guide to cleaning your smartphone and you’ll be able to kill off any harmful bacteria without damaging your device.
+All you need to do is follow our simple step-by-step guide to cleaning your smartphone and you’ll be able to kill off any harmful bacteria and virus particles without damaging your device.

-We've teamed up with cleaning specialist Jim Gildea at Total Trauma Cleaning who was actually called to the clean-up for patient zero here in the UK.
+We've teamed up with cleaning specialist Jim Gildea at Total Trauma Cleaning, who was actually called to the clean-up for the original Covid patient zero here in the UK.
 He's given us his tried-and-tested cleaning tips that'll help you keep your phone clean during the pandemic.

 He said, “It's great to see Uswitch taking a leading stance on advising its consumers in best practises of infection prevention and control”.